Hugo-Persson/portfolio/src/content/blog/wg-easy-docker-with-dns.md

 docker network create --subnet=172.22.0.0/16 dns
 ```

-> [!note]
-> We use the subnet `172.22.0.0/16` here, this could be any subnet but we need to set a subnet to be able to set a IPV4 adress for our container
+> We use the subnet `172.22.0.0/16` here,
+> this could be any subnet but we need to set a subnet to be able to set a
+> IPV4 adress for our container

 After this we need to connect our DNS container to this network, we do this defining our network in our `docker-compose` by adding this to the file: